Skip Navigation

 Partnering with a Wellstar doctor now means that if you are diagnosed later, you’ll have a team of prostate specialists in your court who are ready to support you faster.

-For example, if you have prostate-related symptoms or an elevated PSA, our Prostate Health Program offers patients access to the least invasive and most advanced testing and treatment options.
+For example, if you have prostate-related symptoms or an elevated prostate-specific antigen test, our Prostate Health Program offers patients access to the least invasive and most advanced testing and treatment options.
 Plus, patients who are diagnosed with prostate cancer will have a multidisciplinary team to provide treatment options.
 If needed, men can have non-invasive monitoring, minimally invasive robotic surgery or highly targeted radiation therapy at Wellstar—all of which minimize side effects compared to traditional treatments.

 A better approach to prostate health